Guards

 Declarative Cast

-and simply declares to the MUFL compiler that some value is compatible with a given type.
+Declarative cast uses the keyword as and simply declares to the MUFL compiler that some value is compatible with a given type.
 For example, when assigning a string to a value list, it is sometimes important to declare that the value is compatible:

 metadef theEnum:<$a,$b,$c>.